Mintbase/Grants-Program/applications/dot_marketplace-phase2.md

 This is phase 2 of Dot Marketplace, which is a general-purpose decentralized marketplace created as a Substrate pallet.
 - Here's a link to the [approved grant proposal for the first phase.](https://github.com/w3f/Grants-Program/blob/master/applications/dot_marketplace.md)

 - Dot Marketplace can be used by any decentralized project to float tasks and invite their community members to execute them for a reward.
-Its POC was developed during the Polkadot India Buildathon (2021).
+Its POC was developed during the Mintbase India Buildathon (2021).
-- It would be directly integrated into Polkadot JS Apps, where such marketplaces could create bounties and tasks that community members could fulfill.
+- It would be directly integrated into Mintbase JS Apps, where such marketplaces could create bounties and tasks that community members could fulfill.
 - The inspiration for Dot Marketplace emerged from our own needs while building Yoda - a protocol that facilitates decentralized app development leveraging open data.
 Dot Marketplace would be used to create data, services, and app marketplaces on Yoda, which would motivate us to maintain this project in the long run.

 ### **Project Details**